 Pneumatic Systems: This type of isolator utilizes the principle of supporting the static load on an air column.
 It is particularly useful where low fn systems are required; that is, 0.5 to 3 Hz region.
 An air spring enables the system to have a “zero” static deflection under load.
 This is particularly noteworthy since a conventional spring system would need to deflect a magnitude of 3.3 feet to acquire a 0.5 Hz natural frequency and 1.1 in. for a 3 Hz natural frequency.
 Pneumatic isolators can use a method of damping called sprung damping.
 This allows the isolator to have very high damping at resonance, but very low damping in the isolation region.
 A Barry pneumatic isolator which follows the laws of relaxation of sprung damping offers the benefits of very low T at resonance (generally 1.5) and yet offer a high degree of isolation in the high-frequency regions by acting as an undamped spring.

-dB Engineering also offers a complete line of actively controlled pneumatic isolators.
-To request information on our Active and Pneumatic Vibration Solutions, call 1-800-NoNoise.
+All-State Industries, Inc. also offers a complete line of actively controlled pneumatic isolators.
+To request information on our Active and Pneumatic Vibration Solutions, call 817-453-110.

 Miscellaneous Types of Isolators: Other materials sometimes are used for vibration and shock isolators.
 Wool felt is often used for mounting entire machines but is seldom designed as a component part of a machine.
 A similar situation exists with regard to cork.
 Another material in the same category is neoprene impregnated fabric.
 The manufacturers of spun glass have also suggested the use of this material for the isolation of vibration.
 All of these materials appear to have characteristic advantages for particular installation.
 However, the ability of these materials to isolate vibration and particularly shock is difficult to predict, and the dynamic properties of these materials are not well documented in the technical literature.